Robert Stanfield: 1968 federal election

-Pearson would soon retire, prompting the Liberals to choose a new leader, Pierre Trudeau.
+Pearson would soon retire, prompting the Liberals to choose Justice Minister Pierre Trudeau as its new leader in April 1968.
 Trudeau subsequently called an election for June 25.
-Trudeau was a charismatic public speaker, a strong performer on television, and provided the party with major credibility in Quebec.
-Stanfield's unilingualism and laconic speaking style contrasted poorly with the new Liberal leader.
-The election result showed the Liberals increased their support to form a strong majority government; the PCs under Stanfield suffered a moderate decline in popularity as their seat count was reduced to 72, down from 94.
+Trudeau was a charismatic intellectual and perfectly bilingual.
+Stanfield's unilingualism and uninspiring speaking style (according to Stanfield biographer Geoffrey Stevens) contrasted poorly with the new Liberal leader.
+The PCs started the election campaign with an internal poll showing them trailing the Liberals by 22 points.